dborth/vbagx/readme.txt

 controls:
 Lego Star Wars The Video Game, Lego Star Wars The Original Trilogy

-TMNT can be played with TMNT Wii controls.
+These Teenage Mutant Ninja Turtles games can be played with TMNT Wii controls:
+TMNT, Teenage Mutant Ninja Turtles, Fall of the Foot Clan, Back from the Sewers, Radical Rescue

 These Harry Potter games can be played with Harry Potter and the Order of the Phoenix Wii controls: